Welcome!

 Preparation

-To serve, divide the pasta and sauce among 4 pasta bowls and serve right away.
+To serve, divide the pasta and sauce among 4 pasta bowls, passing additional cheese for grating at the table.

 No comments: